russhustle/leetpattern/docs/graph/graph_bfs.md

 ## 994. Rotting Oranges

 -   Return the minimum number of minutes that must elapse until no cell has a fresh orange.
+-   Hint: Multi-source BFS to count the level.

 ![994](https://assets.leetcode.com/uploads/2019/02/16/oranges.png)